Lavlen/sneakers-quiz/README.md

 ### 30% of questions in the pool displays images of sneakers to support the questions.
 * As a player I want a performance summary at the end of the game to know my score and the number of correct and incorrect answers I gave.
 ### This is provided at the end of the quiz
+* As a user I should be able to access the site owners social media pages to learn more about them and stay informed about the work they are doing
+## asscess to the owners' social media is available through links visible in the footer section of the site on every page.

 #   Deployment
 ### GitHub pages provides the hosting service for the site which is deployed from the Github repository by: